Steps to set up monetization

 - Configure billing documents.
 The configuration provides some basic information such as the country in which you’re registered for tax purposes (this allows monetization to generate the applicable taxes on invoices and other billing documents).

-- Enable monetization on the API proxies in your API products.
+- Enforce monetization limits on the API proxies that you will include in your API products.